InteractivePublishing/BundleSetup/README.txt

 module and prompts the user to install them.

 Tractography is not fully integrated.
 Load the tractography.mrml slicer scene after loading a data set.
-(Dragging the tractography.mrml file on to the open window is probably easiest.)
+(Recommended proceedure is to drag the tractography.mrml file on the open slicer window.)
 Enable the slicer module panel with the view menu.
 Enable the module selection panel as well.
-The "Models" module is probably the easiest to work with.
+The "Models" module has the most convenient interface.
-"TractographyDisplay", and "Data" modules also work to enable/disable visiblity.
+Alternatively, use "Data" module, or "TractographyDisplay".
 WARNING: Many of the advanced features in TractographyDisplay require powerful graphics cards, and can eaasily overwhelm available graphics processing power.